DonHulieo/server_scenarios/README.md

   </Item>
 ```

-- In codewalker, delete sp_manifest and right click, import xml, and select your newly modified `sp_manifest.ymt.pso` file.
+- In Codewalker RPF Explorer, delete sp_manifest and right click, import xml, and select your newly modified `sp_manifest.ymt.pso` file.

 - Congratulations!
 It is now a ymt file

-- Drag `sp_manifest.ymt` into your server's `server_scenario` folder
+- Drag the newly modified `sp_manifest.ymt` into your server's `server_scenario` folder

 - Override the current `sp_manifest.ymt` that is in your server's `server_scenarios` resource